Dååth

 Dååth /ˈdɔːθ/ is an American death metal band from Atlanta.
-Their music incorporates styles such as death metal, orchestral music, and progressive metal.
+They incorporate death metal, orchestral music, and progressive metal.

 History

-Dååth was started by Eyal Levi and Mike Kameron, who had been playing in bands since they were in middle school.
-The two friends attended Berklee College of Music in Boston but eventually left school to concentrate full-time on making music.
-The band was originally known as Dirt Nap before the name change in 2004.
+Eyal Levi and Mike Kameron started Dååth.
+They had been playing in bands since middle school.
+The two attended Berklee College of Music in Boston but dropped out to concentrate full-time on making music.
+The band was known as Dirt Nap before the name change in 2004.

 Dååth's first album, Futility, was self-released in 2004.
 Their Roadrunner Records debut, The Hinderers, was released in March 2007.
-Dååth have so far released two music videos from The Hinderers, the first being "Festival Mass Soulform", which was created prior to getting signed, and helped them gain Roadrunner's interest.
+Dååth have so far released two music videos from The Hinderers, the first being "Festival Mass Soulform", which was created before getting signed and helped them gain Roadrunner's interest.
 The second video, "Subterfuge", was released in February 2007.

 In March 2007, Dååth was confirmed to play the second stage (rotating slots) at Ozzfest.
 On October 22, 2007, Blabbermouth.net reported that live singer Sean Farber had left the band.
-On February 28, 2008, Blabbermouth then reported that Sean Z. (who had filled in after Sean Farber had left) had been named the new singer.
+On February 28, 2008, Blabbermouth reported that Sean Z. (who had filled in after Sean Farber had left) had been named the new singer.

-2007 also consisted of more notable tours for Dååth.
-In January they toured the US with Job For a Cowboy, The Acacia Strain, and Psyopus.
-In the spring there was a European run with Unearth and Job for a Cowboy.
-That summer featured not only Ozzfest, but Summer Slaughter dates, a Dying Fetus tour, and various Devildriver off-dates.
-Later on that year they toured the US and Canada with Dark Funeral and Naglfar.
+2007 consisted of more notable tours for Dååth.
+In January, they toured the US with Job For a Cowboy, The Acacia Strain, and Psyopus.
+In the spring, there was a European run with Unearth and Job for a Cowboy.
+That summer featured Ozzfest, Summer Slaughter dates, a Dying Fetus tour, and various Devildriver off-dates.
+Later on that year, they toured the US and Canada with Dark Funeral and Naglfar.
 To end the album cycle, Dååth performed three shows in Japan with Zyklon.

-The band's third album The Concealers was released on April 21, 2009, by Century Media Records via a partnership with Roadrunner Records.
-Dååth released one music video from The Concealers which was for the song "Day of Endless Light".
-There was a good bit of touring behind The Concealers as well.
+The band's third album, The Concealers, was released on April 21, 2009, by Century Media Records via a partnership with Roadrunner Records.
+Dååth released one music video from The Concealers, for the song "Day of Endless Light".
+They toured behind The Concealers as well.
 Spring of 2009 featured a full US tour with Dragonforce and Cynic.
 Summer was the full US and Canada with Goatwhore and Abigail Williams.
 Later that year, Dååth returned to Europe with Chimaira, Unearth, and Throwdown.